Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 # Legit-Info

-Legit-Info is a simple `Content Management System`, or CMS for short, that delivers legislation content to users.
+Legit-Info offers a simple `Content Management System`, or CMS for short, that delivers legislation content to users.
+Legislation is automatically fetched from various sources as an asynchronous background task so that the website is not slowed down during search activities.
+IBM Watson Natural Language Understanding is used to minimize the amount of curation effort needed to provide meaningful title, summary, location and impact attributes.

 ## Section 1 Administration